-SUBJECT: Federal Crop Insurance Corporation/Risk Management Agency's
+SUBJECT: Federal Crop Insurance Corporation/Risk Management Agency's Financial

-Financial Statements for Fiscal Years 2017 and 2016
+Statements for Fiscal Years 2018 and 2017

-This report presents the results of our audits of the Federal Crop Insurance Corporation/Risk Management Agency's (FCIC/RMA) financial statements for the fiscal years ending September 30, 2017 and 2016.
-The report contains an unmodified opinion on the financial statements, as well as the results or our assessments of FCIC/RMA's internal control over financial reporting and compliance with laws and regulations.
-Your response is included in its entirety in Exhibit A.
+This report presents the results of our audits of the Federal Crop Insurance Corporation/Risk Management Agency's (FCIC/RMA) financial statements for the fiscal years ending September 30, 2018 and 2017.
+This report contains an unmodified opinion on the financial statements, as well as the results of our assessments of FCIC/RMA's internal control over financial reporting and compliance with laws and regulations.
+Your response is included in its entirety in Exhibit B.